United Reformed Church

 3. Once the pre-prepared statement has been agreed by the ICRT, the URC Communications Team will share the finalised version with the ICRT

-4. The statement will lay on file in the Communications’ office and will only be sent out if requested by the media – in other words reactively not proactively.
+4. The statement will remain on file in the Communications office and will only be sent out if requested by the media – in other words reactively not proactively.

 Dealing with matters of national importance

-On matters of national importance, it is likely that your church will want to provide some sort of reaction.
+On matters of national importance, it is likely that the Church will want to provide some sort of reaction.

 Examples of matters of national importance:

-• The death of Her Majesty, the Queen
+• The death of His Majesty, the King

-On such occasions, people may want to visit your church to pray or to light a candle.
+On such occasions, people may want to visit, to pray or to light a candle.

 In such events:

-• See the “Open your church” section in the chapter below and follow the first three steps.
+• See the ‘Open your church’ section on Page 16 and follow the first three steps.

 • Let people know that your church is open on social media

-• Post a message of condolence or a prayer, and keep it up-to-date in regards to activities your church is undertaking in relation to the event.
+• Post a message of condolence or a prayer and keep it up-to-date in regard to activities your church is undertaking in relation to the event.

 If the media want a local church response to a national crisis/issue/event